Pasadena (Tinashe song)

-"Pasadena" is a song by the American singer and songwriter Tinashe from her fifth studio album, 333 (2021).
-It was released on June 4, 2021, as the lead single of 333, featuring rapper Buddy.
-Following earlier releases such as the 2020 single "Rascal (Superstar)" and the holiday EP Comfort & Joy, "Pasadena" was co-written and produced by Oliver Malcolm.
+"Pasadena" is a song by the American singer and songwriter Tinashe.
+It was released on June 4, 2021, as the lead single of her fifth studio album, 333 (2021).
+The song features American rapper Buddy.
+Following earlier releases such as 2020's "Rascal (Superstar)", "Pasadena" was co-written and produced by Oliver Malcolm.

-The track offers an airy, upbeat sound that explores themes of freedom and seasonal renewal.
-Its music video, directed by Micaiah Carter, depicts Tinashe and Buddy in a sunlit hillside home, combining relaxed moments with energetic choreography that reflects the song’s summery and carefree vibe.

 Background

-In 2020, Tinashe released the standalone single "Rascal (Superstar)" and followed it with a holiday-themed extended play titled Comfort & Joy.
-The following year, she returned with the single "Pasadena", featuring rapper Buddy, which served as the lead single for her upcoming studio album.
-The track marked her first release since appearing on Cheat Codes' single "Lean on Me" the previous month, and introduced a vibrant collaboration with Buddy on an energetic, summer-ready sound.
-The song was co-written and produced by Swedish-born, Los Angeles-based artist Oliver Malcolm.
+In 2020, Tinashe released her single titled "Rascal (Superstar)", and a holiday EP, Comfort & Joy.
+In the following year, she returned with "Pasadena", featuring American rapper Buddy, and it served as the lead single from her upcoming studio album.
+Co-written and produced by Swedish-born, Los Angeles-based artist Oliver Malcolm, the song marks her first release since appearing on Cheat Codes's single "Lean on Me".

 Composition

-"Pasadena" is an airy, feel-good track with an early summer energy, blending mellow production with a laid-back rhythm.
-The song touches on themes of freedom, emotional lightness, and seasonal renewal.
-Vulture described it as having "straight vibes", highlighting its suitability for coasting on the road and capturing a hot girl summer mood.
-Tinashe sings lines like "Feelin' free, feelin' free, feelin' right" and "Summer's coming round the corner", evoking a sense of fresh beginnings.
+"Pasadena" is a song driven by "straight vibes", marked by an "early summer energy" suited for "coasting on the road".
+It also introduces "another Tinashe", one "keen to explore hyper-pop and razor-sharp synths".
+In the song, Tinashe sings lines such as "Feelin' free, feelin' free, feelin' right" and "Summer's coming round the corner".

 Music video

 Less than a week after the release of "Pasadena", Tinashe unveiled its accompanying music video, directed by Micaiah Carter.
-The music video for "Pasadena" follows Tinashe and Buddy as they retreat to a hillside home in California, featuring glass walls and expansive views.
-The visual emphasizes a sun-soaked, carefree atmosphere, with scenes of the pair relaxing on a balcony, smoking, and enjoying the secluded surroundings.
-Tinashe also showcases her choreography skills, leading a group of dancers in energetic routines that reflect the song's summery vibe and social media-ready appeal.
+According to Uproxxs Aaron Williams, the music video features a "sun-washed", hillside setting overlooking a wide California landscape.
+Tinashe and Buddy are shown "heading for the hills", taking over a remote, glass-walled home with sweeping views, while the scenes depict the pair relaxing on the balcony, smoking, and escaping the city.
+The video also highlights Tinashe's choreography, as she performs with a team of dancers in a routine characterized by its TikTok-ready flair.